 I had additional mammography views and an ultrasound done.
-The radiologist came in to talk to me and told me that they had found a mass.
+The radiologist told me they found a mass.
 I was still in disbelief.
-Because I had been so resistant so far, they made sure I scheduled a biopsy before I left the office that day.
-I had a biopsy done the following week and got the results within a couple days.
+I had a biopsy done the following week and got the results soon after.
 I had breast cancer.
-My gynecologist, Dr. Jessica Vaught with Orlando Health Winnie Palmer Hospital for Women & Babies, went over the results with me and arranged for a referral with an oncologist.
+My gynecologist, Dr. Jessica Vaught with Orlando Health, went over the results with me and arranged for a referral with an oncologist.

-Dr. Demers explained to me that I had triple-negative breast cancer, meaning that my cancer tested negative for estrogen receptors, progesterone receptors and excess HER2 protein.
-Triple-negative breast cancer is typically treated with a combination of surgery, radiation and chemotherapy, and my cancer fit just within the guidelines for having chemotherapy before surgery, which Dr. Demers said could be a lumpectomy.
-At my next appointment with Dr. Rostorfer, he agreed, saying, “Triple-negative is an aggressive cancer, so I like to fight it aggressively.”
+My surgeon explained that I had triple-negative breast cancer, a cancer typically treated with surgery, radiation and chemotherapy.
+My cancer fit just within the guidelines for having chemotherapy before surgery, which my surgeon said could be a lumpectomy.
+Dr. Rostorfer agreed, saying, “Triple-negative is an aggressive cancer, so I like to fight it aggressively.”

-I tend to be a worrier, and I always had a lot of questions.
-Dr. Rostorfer could always calm me down, just from his demeanor.
-He influenced me so much with his positive energy.
-He would say, ‘You’re going to do fine; we’re going to beat this.’
-That always stood out to me, that throughout my journey, the doctors and nurses used the word “we,” not “you,” when they talked with me.
-So, I never felt alone; I always felt like I had a team fighting with me.
-And my two kids were a great help, too.
-They wanted to have an active role in my treatment, and would help with my medications, and just taking good care of me.
+I’m a worrier, so I always had a lot of questions.
+Dr. Rostorfer always calmed me down.
+He would say, “We’re going to beat this.”
+It always stood out to me that staff said “we,” so I never felt alone.
+I felt like I had a team fighting with me.
+My kids were a great help, too and had an active role in my treatment.

-Within only three weeks of being diagnosed, I had my port placed and was starting chemotherapy.
-While I was undergoing chemo, Dr. Rostorfer recommended that I have genetic testing, saying, “You’re 41.
+Three weeks after being diagnosed, I had my port placed and was starting chemotherapy.
+During chemo, Dr. Rostorfer recommended genetic testing, saying, “You’re 41.
 I need to know why you have such an aggressive cancer at such a young age.”
 It came back positive for the BRCA1 gene mutation.

-All throughout, I’ve had an amazing team of doctors, all working together through the cancer center to provide me with the best possible care, with great collaboration and compassion.
-I love that.
+I’ve had an amazing team of doctors working together through the cancer center to provide me with the best possible care with great collaboration and compassion.